 The Sierra Valley Art & Ag Trail will feature three “Trailhead” information centers positioned at convenient entry points into Sierra Valley: The Sierra Valley Grange Hall in Vinton, Sierra Valley Farms in Beckwourth and the historic Sierraville School in Sierraville.
 Trailheads will host local artists and will provide an opportunity for visitors to plan the rest of their route with a knowledgeable volunteer, to pick up a paper map, purchase a Passport or souvenir Sierra Valley Art & Ag Trail embroidered flour sack dish towels and generally fortify for the trail ahead.

-The Plumas-Sierra Cattlemen’s Association will be serving a delicious meal to end the day.
-Trail-weary pioneers are encouraged to stop by the Sierra Valley Grange Hall in Vinton from 4 – 6 p.m. for the prize drawing, as well as no-host refreshments and tri-tip dinner.
+The Plumas-Sierra Cattlemen’s Association and Cattlewomen will be serving a delicious meal to end the day.
+Trail-weary pioneers are encouraged to stop by the Sierra Valley Grange Hall in Vinton from 4 – 6 p.m. for the prize drawing, as well as no-host refreshments and tri-tip dinner (vegetarian option available).
 This will be an opportunity to catch up with friends, compare passport stamps, swap stories and refuel for the drive home.
-(The Cattlemen know their way around a grill and a cut of beef, so this is not a stop to be missed.)
+(These folks know their way around a grill and a cut of beef, so this is not a stop to be missed.)